Clifton R. Breckinridge: Later life and death

 After resigning from the Dawes Commission, Breckinridge founded the Arkansas Valley Trust Company in Fort Smith, Arkansas, which he served as president of until 1914.
 He was a delegate to the Arkansas Constitutional Convention from 1917 to 1918 where he convinced fellow delegates to approve a unicameral legislature, however the provision later rescinded.
 He was widowed in 1921 and lived in Fort Smith until 1925 when he moved to Hyden, Kentucky to live with his daughter, Mary Breckinridge, founder of the Frontier Nursing Service.
 At first they lived in the first Midwife Clinic with the nurses while the big log cabin was being built in Wendover.
 Clifton looked after the horses for the first frontier nurses.

+Death and burial

 He died in Wendover on December 3, 1932, at age eighty-six.

 He was interred at Lexington Cemetery among several members of his family including his wife and children.
 His Fort Smith house is listed on the National Register of Historic Places.